MadhuraPakrashi/Jira_MadgicalTechdom_Project/README.md

-The code consists of a Python Flask application that interacts with Jira and a MySQL database to retrieve and manage Jira tickets.
-The main components of the code are as follows:
+The provided code is a Python script that includes several libraries and defines a Flask application for managing Jira tickets.
+Here's a breakdown of its components:

-    1. Importing necessary libraries:
+    1. Importing necessary libraries: The script imports various libraries including base64, requests, json, requests.auth, Flask, and mysql.connector.
-        base64: For encoding Jira credentials.
-        requests: For making HTTP requests to the Jira API.
-        json: For handling JSON data.
-        requests.auth: For HTTP authentication.
-        Flask: For creating a web application.
-        mysql.connector: For connecting and interacting with the MySQL database.

-    2. Creating a Flask application instance:
-        An instance of the Flask application is created with the name app.
+    2. Creating a Flask application instance: An instance of the Flask application is created with the name app.

-    3. Class Jira:
-       This class provides methods to retrieve and manage Jira tickets.
+    3. Jira class: This class represents a Jira ticket management system.
+It includes methods for retrieving and managing Jira tickets.
+It also establishes a connection to a MySQL database.

-    3.1.
-Initialization (__init__ method):
+    4. Flask route: The script defines a route in the Flask application using the @app.route() decorator.
+The route is set to the root path ("/").

+    5. show_tickets(): This function is associated with the defined route.
+It retrieves the number of results per page from the request parameters and uses the Jira class to fetch and store the tickets in the MySQL database.
+It then renders the "tickets.html" template with the retrieved tickets and the specified number of results per page.

+    6. Jira class methods: The Jira class includes several methods:
-        Initializes the Jira class and sets up the necessary attributes.
-        Sets the Jira URL, Jira credentials, MySQL database connection details, and page-related variables.
+        a. __init__(): Initializes the Jira class, sets up Jira credentials and MySQL database connection.

-    3.2.
-Method get_issues:
-        Retrieves Jira issues based on the JQL query, max results, and start index.
-        Makes HTTP requests to the Jira API using the provided credentials.
+        b. get_issues(): Retrieves Jira tickets by sending requests to the Jira API and returns the fetched issues.
-        Returns a list of retrieved issues.

-    3.3.
-Method show_previous_page:
-        Decreases the current page number and retrieves tickets from the database for the previous page.
+        c. show_previous_page(): Decreases the current page number and returns the tickets from the database for the updated page.

-    3.4.
-Method show_next_page:
-        Increases the current page number and retrieves tickets from the database for the next page.
+        d. show_next_page(): Increases the current page number and returns the tickets from the database for the updated page.

-    3.5.
-Method get_tickets_from_database:
-        Retrieves tickets from the MySQL database based on the page number and results per page.
+        e. get_tickets_from_database(): Retrieves tickets from the MySQL database based on the specified number of results per page and current page.
-        Returns a list of tickets retrieved from the database.

-    3.6.
-Method get_all_jira_tickets:
-        Retrieves all Jira tickets using pagination and inserts them into the MySQL database.
+        f. get_all_jira_tickets(): Retrieves all Jira tickets, inserts them into the MySQL database, and updates existing tickets.

-    3.7.
-Method change_ticket_status:
-        Changes the status of a Jira ticket from 'Open' to 'Closed' using the Jira API.
+        g. change_ticket_status(): Changes the status of a Jira ticket and adds a comment using the Jira API.
-        Updates the ticket status and adds a comment.

-    3.8.
-Method fetch_and_store_tickets:
-        Fetches new tickets from Jira and stores them in the MySQL database.
+        h. fetch_and_store_tickets(): Fetches and stores Jira tickets into the MySQL database, truncating the existing data.
-        Clears existing tickets from the database before inserting new ones.

-    Flask route '/':
-        This route is the root route of the Flask application.

-    4.1.
-Function show_tickets:
-        Retrieves the results_per_page_entry value from the query parameters.
-        Calls the get_tickets_from_database method to retrieve tickets from the database based on the page number and results per page.
-        Checks if the "Fetch Tickets" button was clicked and fetches new tickets from Jira if so.
-        Renders the 'tickets.html' template with the retrieved tickets.
-    Main execution:
-        The script runs the Flask application if executed directly.
+    6. Instantiating the Jira class: An instance of the Jira class is created.

+    7. Flask application execution: The Flask application is run by calling app.run(), allowing the script to be executed as a standalone application.